horizon365/cirrocumulus/docs/installation.rst

     gcloud app create --project=<PROJECT>

-- Obtain OAuth 2.0 credentials.
+- Set up OAuth 2.0.

-    - Create an OAuth client id.
-Set the OAuth consent screen application name and add your server URL to the list of “Authorized domains”.
+    - Follow the instructions at https://support.google.com/cloud/answer/6158849.
+Add your server URL to the list of “Authorized domains”.
 Your server URL is \https://<PROJECT>.appspot.com.
-    - Go to Credentials and click “Create Credentials > OAuth client ID”.
-Enter “Web application” for “Application Type” and your server URL for “Authorized JavaScript origins”.
-Click “Create” to create the credentials.

 - Replace CIRRO_AUTH_CLIENT_ID in app.yaml with your OAuth client id.
 You can optionally edit `app.yaml`_ to further customize your application settings.